-Derivative 6 Months Ended 12 Months Ended
+6. Derivative 3 Months Ended

-Liabilities Jun.
-30, 2016 Dec.
-31, 2015
+Liabilities Mar.
+31, 2017

 Notes

-Derivative Liabilities
+6. Derivative Liabilities

-DERIVATIVE LIABILITIES
+6. DERIVATIVE LIABILITIES

-instruments, the Company may sell options or warrants instruments, the Company may sell options or circumstances, these options or warrants are classified circumstances, these options or warrants may be as derivative liabilities, rather than as equity. classified as derivative liabilities, rather than as Additionally, the debt or equity instruments may equity.
-Additionally, the debt or equity instruments contain embedded derivative instruments, such as may contain embedded derivative instruments, such embedded derivative features which in certain as embedded derivative features which in certain circumstances may be required to be bifurcated from circumstances may be required to be bifurcated from the associated host instrument and accounted for the associated host instrument and accounted for separately as a derivative instrument liability.
+In connection with the sale of debt or equity instruments, the Company may sell options or warrants to purchase its common stock.
+In certain circumstances, these options or warrants are classified as derivative liabilities, rather than as equity.
+Additionally, the debt or equity instruments may contain embedded derivative instruments, such as embedded derivative features which in certain circumstances may be required to be bifurcated from the associated host instrument and accounted for separately as a derivative instrument liability.

-valued at the end of each reporting period, with re-valued at the end of each reporting period, with changes in the fair value of the derivative liability changes in the fair value of the derivative liability recorded as charges or credits to income in the period recorded as charges or credits to income in the in which the changes occur.
-For options, warrants and period in which the changes occur.
-For options, bifurcated embedded derivative features that are warrants and bifurcated embedded derivative accounted for as derivative instrument liabilities, the features that are accounted for as derivative Company estimates fair value using either quoted instrument liabilities, the Company estimates fair market prices of financial instruments with similar value using either quoted market prices of financial characteristics or other valuation techniques.
-The instruments with similar characteristics or other valuation techniques require assumptions related to the valuation techniques.
-The valuation techniques remaining term of the instruments and risk-free rates of require assumptions related to the remaining term of return, our current common stock price and expected the instruments and risk-free rates of return, our dividend yield, and the expected volatility of our current common stock price and expected dividend common stock price over the life of the option.
+The Company's derivative instrument liabilities are re-valued at the end of each reporting period, with changes in the fair value of the derivative liability recorded as charges or credits to income in the period in which the changes occur.
+For options, warrants and bifurcated embedded derivative features that are accounted for as derivative instrument liabilities, the Company estimates fair value using either quoted market prices of financial instruments with similar characteristics or other valuation techniques.
+The valuation techniques require assumptions related to the remaining term of the instruments and risk-free rates of return, the Company's current common stock price and expected dividend yield, and the expected volatility of the Company's common stock price over the life of the option.